Amy Satterthwaite has been a mainstay at the top of the WHITE FERNS order since debuting in 2007.

 That rich run of form led to her being crowned the ICC ODI Player of 2017.

-An elegant left-hander with the bat, Satterthwaite also chips in with the ball, including an inspired spell of 4-13 to help swing a One-Dayer against South Africa in Kimberley in 2016.
+An elegant left-hander with the bat, Satterthwaite also chips in with the ball, her handy off-spin adding to the balance of any team she represents.

 She made her FERNS debut after a number of impressive outings for the Canterbury Magicians, for whom she had debuted at just 16.
 The international debut came in July 2007 when she was selected to play against Australia in her first Twenty20 International.
 Two days later she played her first 50 over match against the same opposition.